Hearth Fires: Synopsis

 Marie-Louise (Anne Girardot) is a woman whose love for her ex-husband will not die.
-The Lawyer Alexandre (Jean Rochefort) left her, because she attended a few leftist marches and demonstrations.
+The lawyer Alexandre (Jean Rochefort) left her, because she attended a few leftist marches and demonstrations.
 While her daughter Laura (Claude Jade) falls in love with Marc (Bernard Fresson), Marie-Louise keeps hoping that Alexandre will come back to her.
 Laura helps her to fight for love and Marie-Louise is so attached to this idea that when her son (Bernard Le Coq) finally convinces her that he will never return, the realization has dire consequences.

-Jean Rochefort played his first big major role.
+Jean Rochefort played his first major role.
 In this film he played with 41 years a family father of adult children (the young Claude Jade was already 23 and Bernard Fresson who has played Jade's fiancé one year younger than Rochefort).
 To be older, he had a moustache, since this film his trademark, which he had removed only once (1996 in "Ridicule").